 Monday was a day to catch up and tolerate bad weather while we waited for the engine repair person.
 We did laundry, walked around town, did jobs on the boat and ate in.
-Today was something else (impatience) since there was still no sign of the mobile marina repair person who said he’d be by last week.
+Today, Tuesday, was something else (impatience) since there was still no sign of the mobile marina repair person who said he’d be by last week.

 We came back to the bakery, really the best I’ve seen so far in our travels.
 They even had a famous Canadian favorites of Dirk’s – Nanaimo Bars.
 After enjoying some treats and coffee, we headed back to the ferry as we wanted to see additional areas of Kingston today now that the weather was warm and sunny.

 We headed to the Kingston Welcome Center and found a sign we helped to complete (see photos), then walked along the waterfront for a while finding historic markers and buildings and a few small museums along the way.
 We rested at a Yacht Club where even young (5-7 yrs) children were learning to sail in small sailboats, and pre-teens were flying out of the harbor.
 Imagine trying to herd all those kids!

 As we walked we enjoyed all the limestone buildings found around the town and later at Queens University where Monica and I enjoyed the art exhibits at the Agnes Etherington Art Centre.
 The current exhibit showcased the works of Alan Collier called Across Canada which were landscapes from PEI and Newfoundland to British Columbia.
 Paintings donated by the patron saint of the museum, Alfred Bader, were astonishing, including at least three Rembrandt’s and a number of other Dutch masters we enjoyed, especially Jan Lievensz.

 Some scenes along the walk and the jazz trio…